DevMountain/react-axios/README.md

 ### Summary

-In this step, we'll complete the rest of the workspace reducer to handle updating or removing a customer.
+In this step, we'll complete the rest of the workspace reducer and list reducer to handle updating or removing a customer.

 ### Instructions

 * Open `src/ducks/workspaceReducer.js`.
-* Create an `UPDATE_CUSTOMER` action type that equals `"UPDATE_CUSTOMER"`.
+* Create and export an `UPDATE_CUSTOMER` action type that equals `"UPDATE_CUSTOMER"`.
-* Create a `DELETE_CUSTOMER` action type that equals `"DELETE_CUSTOMER"`.
+* Create and export a `DELETE_CUSTOMER` action type that equals `"DELETE_CUSTOMER"`.
-* Create an `updateCustomer` action creator that has a `promise` parameter:
+* Create an `updateCustomer` action creator that has an `id` and `obj` parameter:
+  * This function should create a variable called `promise` that creates a promise using `axios.patch`.
+    * The promise URL should equal the `apiURL` + the `id`.
+    * The promise should capture the response and return the data of the response.
   * This function return a new object.
   * The object should have a `type` property that equals `UPDATE_CUSTOMER`.
   * The object should have a `payload` property that equals `promise`.
-* Create an `deleteCustomer` action creator that has a `promise` parameter:
+* Create an `deleteCustomer` action creator that has a `id` parameter:
+  * This function should create a variable called `promise` that creates a promise using `axios.delete`.
+    * The promise URL should equal the `apiURL` + the `id`.
+    * The promise should use a function that returns the `id`.
   * This function return a new object.
   * The object should have a `type` property that equals `DELETE_CUSTOMER`.
   * The object should have a `payload` property that equals `promise`.